riptidewave93/UNVR-NAS/README.md

 To restore back to the factory UNVR-Pro firmware, you can do the following steps:

 1. Hold the "reset" button on the front while powering on to boot into recovery
-2. Once the display shows it's in recovery, telnet to the IP address.
+2. Once the display shows it's in recovery, telnet to the IP address shown on the touch screen.
 At the login prompt, login with `ubnt:ubnt` or `root:ubnt`.
 3. Erase the uboot env, to remove our custom boot commands.
-This SHOULD be mtd1/mtd2, but **PLEASE VERIFY** first with `cat /proc/mtd` to prevent bricking your device!
+This SHOULD be mtd1/mtd2, but **PLEASE VERIFY** first with `cat /proc/mtd` to prevent bricking your device! **DO NOT SKIP THIS STEP!** The output should match below, if not, **PLEASE DO NOT CONTINUE!**

+    ```
+    $ cat /proc/mtd
+    dev:    size   erasesize  name
+    mtd0: 001c0000 00001000 "u-boot"
+    mtd1: 00010000 00001000 "u-boot env"
+    mtd2: 00010000 00001000 "u-boot env redundant"
+    mtd3: 00010000 00001000 "Factory"
+    mtd4: 00010000 00001000 "EEPROM"
+    mtd5: 01000000 00001000 "recovery kernel"
+    mtd6: 00e00000 00001000 "config"
+    ```

-4. Once the uboot env's are identified, erase them:
+4. Once the uboot env's are identified, erase them to remove the setting overrides we added during install:

     ```
     dd if=/dev/zero of=/dev/mtd1